H.E.R.O. (video game): Release

 Most ports of H.E.R.O. updated the graphics and colors displayed, but the version for the SG-1000 console (pictured) added new elements such as music and new traps to the game.

 H.E.R.O. was first released on March 30, 1984.
 H.E.R.O. was released for ColecoVision in August 1984 while the Commodore 64 and Atari 5200 in the third quarter of 1984.
-The game was ported the Atari 5200, Colecovision, and SG-1000 consoles and the Apple II, Atari 8-bit computers, Commodore 64, MSX, and ZX Spectrum.
+The game was ported the Atari 5200, Colecovision, and SG-1000 consoles and to home computers such as the Apple II, Commodore 64, MSX, ZX Spectrum, and Atari's 8-bit computers.
 The other versions mostly vary with respect to colors and graphic detail, while the SG-1000 version adds music, new traps such as stalactites, lava geysers and featured female miners.
 Van Ryzen did not code any of these versions, but was asked to approve of them and suggested ideas on the graphics.
 Van Ryzen suggested for the packaging of the later games to make the character more of a super hero, as on the original game the cover art had him looking "kind of goofy" according to Van Ryzen.

 The Atari 2600 version of the game has been re-released on various compilation titles.
 These include Activision Classics (1998) for the PlayStation and the Activision Anthology for the PlayStation 2, Game Boy Advance, iOS and Android based smart phones.
 H.E.R.O. and various other Atari 2600 Activision games are included as secret game within Call of Duty: Black Ops II (2012).
+Atari teased a large announcement on August 20, 2026 which was revealed a re-release of several Activision games for the Atari 2600.
+This included H.E.R.O. set for a 2027 release.